d-vo/d-vo.github.io/_pages/COLLAB18/index.md

 ### Abstract:
 <p align="justify">
 In the field of robotics, collaborative Simultaneous Localization and Mapping (SLAM) is still a challenging problem.
 The exploration of unknown large-scale environments benefits from the joint exploration with multiple agents equipped with different abilities, such as aerial or ground-based vehicles.
 However, the computational capabilities and energy constraints differ significantly depending on the agent type.
 In this letter, we address the issue of efficient collaborative mapping by a heterogeneous robotic team using visual SLAM.
 We propose a system architecture, where the energy constrained team members extract local binary features and send a compressed version over a network to a more powerful team member which is capable of running several visual SLAM instances in parallel.
-In addition, we propose to use the information from nearby agents by detecting overlap between already mapped areas and subsequent merging of the maps.
-Henceforth, the participants contribute to a joint global map representation and benefit from shared map information.
-To this end, we extend a compression scheme for local binary features by exploiting the spatial relations between views obtained by a stereo camera system and implement a collaborative mapping scheme.
-We demonstrate the effectiveness of both the feature compression approach and the collaborative mapping strategy on the well-known KITTI dataset.
 </p>

 <center>